-When upgrading, some of the following processes must be performed (all these processes can be performed in the event of a larger server version upgrade, for example to a higher main build):
+When upgrading, some of the processes described below must be performed.

+When switching to a much newer server version (e.g. when upgrading to a higher major version), all of the following procedures have to be performed:

-Checking the consistency of the internal server database.
+- Checking the consistency of the internal server database.

-Exporting internal server database data.
+- Exporting internal server database data.

-Upgrading execution programs.
+- Upgrading execution programs.

-Upgrading libraries (optional).
+- Upgrading libraries (optional).

-Expanding the server database data scheme.
+- Expanding the server database data scheme.

-Importing server database data once the scheme has been expanded.
+- Importing server database data once the scheme has been expanded.

-Managing rights and ownership in server files.
+- Managing rights and ownership in server files.